-Experts say there are only 1200 Mexican axolotls left in the waterways of Mexico City.
 The primary contributing factors of this is the destruction of their natural habitat.
-As Mexico City expands, and more and more housing are being developed, the waterways pollute the Lake Xochimilco and rivers connected to it, where these animals live.
+As Mexico City expands, and more and more housing are being developed; the waterways pollute the Lake Xochimilco and rivers connected to it, where these animals live.
 The reduction of water quality is the main contributing factor in the decline of population of axolotls.

-Also, the introduction of invasive species like tilapia and carp are pulling their numbers down, as these animals don’t just compete with their food, but also eat axolotls, including their eggs.
-Also, roasted axolotl was a local delicacy in the city before it was considered endangered.
+Also, the introduction of invasive species like tilapia and carp are pulling their numbers down; as these animals don’t just compete with their food, but also eat axolotls, including their eggs.

 Crashing of Population

 As the city of Mexico increase its size, the natural habitat for this animal dramatically reduced.
-Researchers say there are only six isolated areas of the water system of Lake Xochimilco that houses axolotls.
 Most of them stay on natural springs that supplies clear fresh water.

-Though scientists admit it’s hard to get the accurate number of the current population of axolotls in the wild, new evidence suggest their number has plummeted in the past couple of decades.
-In 1998 for example, reports suggests there were around 6000 axolotls per square km. in Lake Xochimilco.
+Though scientists admit it’s hard to get the accurate number of the current population of axolotls in the wild; new evidence suggest their number has plummeted in the past couple of decades.
+In 1998 for example, reports suggests there were around 6000 Mexican axolotls per square km. in Lake Xochimilco.

 As of today, a team of scientists led by Dr. Luis Zambrano from National Autonomous University are embarking on a critical program that seeks to create better wild refuges for these animals, with hope to stop the decline of their numbers and prevent their specie from going extinct in the wild.